CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 * a google account (free)
 * [a google cloud account](https://cloud.google.com) (free sign-up comes with a $300 credit!)

+## Lecture slides

+* Dan's slides covering the basics of working in the terminal and a quick intro to metagenomic sequencing are [here](https://www.icloud.com/keynote/0rXSZQMTx8xTdiw2HiToUQZeQ#Metagenomics%5Fworkshop%5FUPenn%5FNov7.2018)
+* Kyle's slides on analysis of metagenomic data are [here](https://docs.google.com/presentation/d/1pOK1v6CZMly23KlL1A6TPg1gMHJKNkAarYSudKUCB0U/edit?usp=sharing)

 ## Set-up cloud computer

 We'll begin the workshop with a demonstration of how to launch your first Google Cloud instance to build your cloud computer to have the following specs: